PankajTomar2014/Interview-Question/React-Native/README.md

 ---

-React Memory Leaks: what, why, and how to clean them up!
+### React Memory Leaks: what, why, and how to clean them up!

-How make secure our React Native App?
+### How make secure our React Native App?

-How to optimize our React App?
+### How to optimize our React App?

-How to update state of other members without re-render in react native in video call when i mute my mic ?
+### How to update state of other members without re-render in react native in video call when i mute my mic ?

-Diff b/t useMemo and memo?
+### Diff b/t useMemo and memo?

-Dif b/n useMomo and useCallback ?
+### Diff b/n useMomo and useCallback ?

 Diff b/m error and bugs ?